tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Weaknesses

-Still not proven 100%, development still continuing
+- Still not proven 100%, development continuing.

-The DAG derivative protocols differ on important aspects like miner payment schemes, security models, support for smart contracts, confirmation times, etc. Thus, all DAG derivative protocols are not created equal, beware!
+- The DAG derivative protocols differ on important aspects like miner payment schemes, security models, support for smart contracts, confirmation times, etc. Thus, all DAG derivative protocols are not created equal, beware!

 #### Opportunities for Tari

-Opportunities exist in applying the basic DAG principles to make a 51% attack harder by virtue of fairness and miner decentralization resistance.
+Opportunities exist for Tari in applying the basic DAG principles to make a 51% attack harder by virtue of fairness and miner decentralization resistance.
 Choosing the correct DAG derivative protocol can also significantly improve Layer 1 scaling.

 #### Threats for Tari